bowo-prasetyo/forkbuild/docs/Architecture.md

 SpatialSelectionRenderer (renderer/SpatialSelectionRenderer.js) is the third overlay layer (after SelectionRenderer and PreviewRenderer).
-It highlights the currently selected brick in the spatial world using emissive color, same technique as SelectionRenderer but driven imperatively by WorldNavigationSession rather than by EventBus.
+It handles both selection (orange) and hover (blue) highlighting for the spatial world using emissive color, driven imperatively by WorldNavigationSession rather than by EventBus. selectBrick() and hoverBrick() operate independently — a brick can be hovered while another is selected, and clearing one does not affect the other.
 This keeps spatial selection completely separate from editor selection.

 WorldRenderer (renderer/WorldRenderer.js), updated 0.1.29, adds